Child development and milestones: Your 5-years-5-months-old

 Vaccinations and Common Illnesses

-Once your child is 5 years and 5 months old, he/she would have completed most vaccinations.
-Speak to your doctor about flu shots for your child.
+By the time your child turns 5 years and 5 months old, he/she would have completed most vaccinations.
+But to be on the safe side, you can speak to your doctor about flu shots for your child.

-Your child will occasionally come down with the common cold and flu.
+Your child may occasionally come down with the common cold and flu.
 This is completely normal and will help him/her build a stronger immune system.
+However, its also a good idea to beware of some common illnesses.

 To manage the three most common medical issues in kids – fever, cough, and cold – try the following: